Alfred W. Pollard: Career

+He edited the Books about Books (Kegan Paul, Trench, Trübner), the English Bookman's Library (Kegan Paul, Trench, Trübner) and Messages of the Saints (Sidgwick & Jackson) book series.
 With Gilbert Richard Redgrave, he edited the STC, or A short-title catalogue of books printed in England, Scotland, & Ireland and of English books printed abroad, 1475–1640 (1926).
 He provided a bibliographical introduction to a facsimile print of the 1611 King James Bible which was produced for its three hundredth anniversary.
 His contemporary friends included the poet A. E. Housman and the artist Walter Sickert, and he was a close colleague of the prominent Shakespeare scholars Edmund Kerchever Chambers and R. B. McKerrow.